musubi3/DSC80-Final-Project/README.md

 | `carbohydrates`  | float64 |
 | `calorie_level`  | object  |

 ### Univariate Analysis

+For this plot I analyzed the distribution of `calories`.
+There were a lot of large outliers present in the `calories` column.
+In order to avoid them, I dropped the outliers of `calories` using the interquartile range (IQR) method.
+The distribution is skewed to the right, indicating that more recipes with lower calories than higher calories.

 <iframe src="assets/univariate1.html" width="650" height="450" frameborder="0"></iframe>

+For this plot I analyzed the distribution of `avg_rating`.
+The distribution is skewed to the left, indicating most of the recipes have a high average rating.

 <iframe src="assets/univariate2.html" width="650" height="450" frameborder="0"></iframe>